-It poured with rain all night; luckily my Trekkertent Stealth although prone to condensation is impeccably waterproof.
-The Tipalt Burn was a roiling torrent.
+It had poured with rain all night; luckily my Trekkertent Stealth tent although prone to condensation is impeccably waterproof.

-The rain had stopped now, though, and in fact the day looked set pretty fair.
+The rain had stopped now though and the day looked set pretty fair.
 By the time I reached Walltown Crags the sun was on its way out.

 As I climbed higher the weather improved further and eventually it blossomed into a classic Hadrian’s Wall day.
-Finally I was able to take a few half-decent holiday snaps…
+Finally after several visits I was able to take a few half-decent holiday snaps…

 I got to Rapishaw Gap sooner than I expected in the benign conditions and stopped for lunch.
 Somehow the Sheffield lads, who’d left much later, appeared below me by some mysterious route.
 They stopped for lunch too.

 For the next hour or so JR and I swapped places and paces, greeting each other politely.
-After a while I realised she was actually quite footsore and I resolved to maintain at least visual contact into Bellingham.
+After a while I realised she was quite footsore and I resolved to maintain at least visual contact into Bellingham.
 She didn’t need me to, it just seemed friendly.
-We ended up walking together, more or less, and she was delightful company despite my showing off by leading her to where I’d forded a then very low Houxty Burn in June 2016.
-It was completely impassable, we had to walk a dogleg to the bridge which I should have aimed directly for.
+We ended up walking together, more or less, and she was delightful company despite my leading her to where I’d forded a then very low Houxty Burn in June 2016.
+It was now completely impassable, we had to walk a dogleg to the bridge which I should have aimed directly for in the first place.

 I like to think my ecology background gives me added value as a Trail Buddy, so I cheerily misidentified several plants and on seeing a large bird with grey wings, black-tipped, disappearing up a burn I exclaimed excitedly “oh wow, a Hen Harrier!”
 Pause.
 “It’s a Heron” said JR. “Oh.
 Er, yeah, so it is.”

-Approaching Bellingham it was pitch dark and I was pleased to realise I might actually be useful, as I knew the way along the unlit and confusing riverside path to the campsite.
+Approaching Bellingham it was pitch dark.
+I was pleased to realise I might actually be useful as I knew the way along the unlit riverside path to the campsite.
 I’d failed to appreciate that JR is of the next generation; she has unlimited mobile data and a total command of Google Maps, an app that routinely baffles me.
 Give the woman a smartphone, she can navigate the souks of Ouagadougou in a sandstorm.
 I tagged along, feeling old and redundant.
-Also grateful that despite the pain from her bad foot she’d gifted me several hours of kind, funny company.

-Selling the Pennine Way isn’t my job, I’m not a Trail Walking Instructor, but I did offer a few aspects of my own entirely satisfactory experience of walking the whole thing multiple times.
+Selling the Pennine Way isn’t my job but I did offer a few aspects of my own satisfactory experience of walking it multiple times.
 She seemed unconvinced.
 The multiple times bit seemed particularly to surprise her.
 She strode off to her tent, leaving me drinking yet again with the ever-friendly Sheffielders, who I fear despite my multiple wayfaring credentials found me a bit nesh.

 The next morning I was packing up my tent when the Outdoor Activities Instructor informed me, purposefully, that she was abandoning the unenjoyable and insufficiently thrilling Pennine Way in favour of ‘Fun’.
 Justification followed, unsolicited, in terms of belated compensation for suboptimal life experiences to date.
 “I’m due some Me-Time.
 I’m buying a cheap plane ticket to somewhere warm”.
-In other words, I thought, yet more destructive shopping for temporary happiness, but again it isn’t my job to police other people’s choices so I confined my comments to “you’ll get sunburn”.
+In other words, I thought, yet more shopping for temporary happiness.
+Again it isn’t my job to police other people’s choices so I confined my comments to “you’ll get sunburn”.
 “I NEVER get sunburn”.